snowplow-incubator/consent-tracking-accelerator/content/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with the Snowplow enhanced-consent-plugin.
-- Data practitioners who want to learn how to use the snowplow-consent dbt package and set-up tracking using their companies website or single page application, to gain insight from their customers’ behavioural data as quickly as possible.
+- Data practitioners who want to learn how to use the snowplow-consent dbt package and set-up tracking using their companies website or single page application, to gain insight from their customers’ behavioral data as quickly as possible.

 ***